leissa/scientific_writing/README.md

 * Use examples.
     * Use dedicated example blocks:
         > Example 3.5.
 With this algorithm we obtain Listing 3.2 from Listing 3.1.
     * Often an informative example is just a few words:
         > Special cases, such as the empty set, need to be handled separately.

-* Every story needs a hero (prefer active over passive).
+* Every story needs a hero (prefer active over passive voice)!

     Bad:
     > The loop is unrolled four times.

     By whom?
         * The programmer,
         * the compiler,